Nesterov acceleration in benignly non-convex landscapes: Introduction

-holds for any $x\in\R^d$ and any minimizer $x^*$ of $f$.
+holds for any $x\in\R^d$ and {\em any} minimizer $x^*$ of $f$.
 Compared to (strong) convexity, it relaxes the condition in two ways: It only considers pairs $(x, x^*)$ rather than general pairs of points $x, y\in\R^d$, and it introduces a factor $\gamma$ into the inequality which may be strictly smaller than one.
-Still, it has geometric implications which may be too strong in the context of deep learning: In the strongly quasar-convex case, minimizers are unique, and in the quasar-convex case, sub-level sets are star-shaped with respect to any minimizer $x^*$ since $f(tx + (1-t)x^*)$ is monotone increasing on $[0,1]$.
-Weaker, but still restrictive conditions such of quadratic growth type were considered in particular by \citet{necoara2019linear}.
+Still, it has geometric implications which may be too strong in the context of deep learning: In the strongly quasar-convex case, minimizers are unique, and in the quasar-convex case, sub-level sets are star-shaped with respect to any minimizer $x^*$ since $f(tx + (1-t)x^*)$ is monotone increasing on $[0,1]$ (see Lemma \ref{lemma geometric implications}, Appendix \ref{appendix convexity and pl}).

+Accelerated rates of convergence were obtained by \citet{necoara2019linear} in discrete time and by \citet{aujol2022convergence} in continuous time under the assumption that the objective function is both convex and quasi-strongly convex, and that it has a unique minimizer.
+Their results are generalized by \citet{hermant2024studybehaviournesterovaccelerated} who allow for non-smooth composite optimization and consider $\gamma\in(0,1]$ rather than just $\gamma=1$.
+Unlike the present work, \citet{hermant2024studybehaviournesterovaccelerated} require the uniqueness of minimizers and only study deterministic optimization.
+Curiously, despite the difference in settings, they independently find the same lower bound on Hessian eigenvalues that we require (compare e.g.\ Theorem \ref{theorem discrete} and \citep[Theorem 2]{hermant2024studybehaviournesterovaccelerated}).
+See also \citep[Table 1]{aujol2024heavyballmomentumnonstrongly} for an overview of theoretical guarantees of acceleration without strong convexity.

-In general deep learning applications, the set of minimizers of the loss function is a (generally curved) manifold, and tangential motion to the manifold can have important implications on the implicit bias of an algorithm \citep{li2021happens, damian2021label}.
+In overparametrized deep learning, the set of minimizers of the loss function is a (generally curved) manifold, and tangential motion to the manifold can have important implications on the implicit bias of an algorithm \citep{li2021happens, damian2021label}.
 Any notion that takes into account {\em all} minimizers is quite rigid for such tasks.
 A more realistic assumption is the `aiming condition' of \citet{liu2024aiming} that

 where $\pi(x)$ is the closest minimizer to the point $x$.
 This notion enjoys much greater flexibility in terms of the global geometry of $f$. \citet{liu2024aiming} investigate the convergence of gradient flows under the aiming condition, but not that of momentum methods.